drkstr101/resume/README.md

-# Personal Resume Publisher for Aaron R Miller
+# Resume - Aaron R Miller

-## Resume Model
+This project contains all sources and public resources used in the publication of my personal resume.

 ![Resume Model Diagram](public/img/resume.model-0.1a.jpg)